-Curriculum Vetting Overview and Resources
+Curriculum Vetting Process and Resources

 An essential element of school improvement is the implementation of high-quality, standards-based curriculum.
 Code of Maryland Regulation 13A.04 requires that local school systems implement curriculum that aligns with the Maryland College-and Career- Ready Standards.

 The Maryland State Department of Education (MSDE) has developed a process and resources to vet English language arts (ELA) and mathematics curriculum to ensure full alignment with the Maryland College-and Career-Ready Standards.
 The process and tools were developed and piloted during the 2017-2018 school year and will be fully implemented in the 2018-2019 school year.
 Any school system with schools identified for comprehensive support and improvement will be required to use curriculum that has been vetted by MSDE.
+Local school system curriculum vetting reports with schools identified for comprehensive support and improvement reports are available for download.

 The Office of Leadership Development and School Improvement and the Division of Curriculum, Instructional Improvement, and Professional Learning collaborated with local school system supervisors to develop a process, protocols, and tools for use in vetting English language arts (ELA) and mathematics curricula.